 I’ve been coming for a while; how do I get “in the loop”?
-Contact any of the pastors about prayer requests, spiritual counselling, baptism/church membership, or upcoming Faith Exploration classes.
-Contact the church office administrator (firstname.lastname@example.org) about getting a name tag, receiving weekly email announcements, adding your name to the phone directory, putting your photo on the bulletin board, or obtaining a mail folder in the lobby (which will also ensure you receive copies of the Place of Meeting newsletter, congregational reports, etc.).
+Contact a pastor about prayer requests, spiritual counselling, baptism/church membership, or upcoming Faith Exploration classes.
+Contact the church office administrator (email@example.com) about getting a name tag, receiving weekly email announcements, adding your name to the phone directory, putting your photo on the bulletin board, or obtaining a mail folder in the lobby (which will also ensure you receive copies of the Place of Meeting newsletter, congregational reports, etc.).
 Contact committee chairs (listed under SERVE> AT TUMC) about volunteering to be involved in some aspect of the church’s worship, community or service.
 And check under BELONG for information about small community groups and other ways you can find friends and fellowship at TUMC.

 How is the church run?
 Who makes decisions?
 We elect or appoint people to various committees and the church board (you’ll find more about those under the SERVE tab).
 But the big decisions are made by the congregation as a whole, meeting two to three times a year.
 An annual meeting in February sets the Spending Plan for the year.
 Anyone who regularly attends TUMC may take part.
 On rare occasions, votes may be taken, but generally we follow a consensus process for decision-making based on who is present, regardless of their membership status.
 Now and then, when there are particular issues that need some time to process, we’ll hold a simple lunch after the service (dubbed Soup & Sophia, after the Greek word for “wisdom”), where we gather informally around tables to share our thoughts and perspectives.
 Newcomers and visitors are welcome to enjoy some homemade soup and join in the discussion!